-Syllabus: Advanced aspects of visual communication design, including but not limited to conceptualization, strategy, research, campaign planning, visual or corporate identity, and use of typography and image; across a range of media, and for a range of audiences.
+Syllabus: Advanced aspects of visual communication design and problem-solving, including but not limited to conceptualization, strategy, research, campaign planning, and use of typography and image development; across a range of media, and for a range of audiences.
 Introduction to industry mentorship in a simulated studio environment.